-If your potential employer agrees to such schedule, you can negotiate a fair salary for that reduced amount of work engagement, as well.
-It will leave enough time for you to find a side job or launch your own business projects.
+If your potential employer agrees to such a schedule, you can negotiate a fair salary for that reduced amount of work engagement, as well.
+It will leave enough time for you to find a side job or launch your business projects.

-Additionally, take care of other, non-salary features during this process.
+Additionally, take care of others, non-salary features during this process.
 For instance, the former and current employees of the business in question may express dissatisfaction with bad leadership in social media discussions.
 If so, think twice before you attend that job interview in the first place and save your time for other opportunities.

 Lack of experience is the major problem when you’re applying for your first job.
 Naturally, some employers will try to use that argument as a reason to offer a salary that’s lower than it should be.

 If you come across such an employer, but you still think the job in question would be a suitable choice for you, don’t hesitate to show assertiveness during the salary negotiations.
 Such an attitude will convince your potential employer that you’re a fighter, which could be beneficial for their company.

 Apart from your university diploma, your job application should include all the certificates you’ve acquired during your education.
 From IT courses to language certificates and business diplomas, prepare everything relevant for that position.